Doctor Strange: MC2

 Set in the MC2 universe.
 Dr. Strange is retired and the title of Sorcerer Supreme has been passed to the younger Doc Magus.

 Mutant X

-Set in the Mutant X universe.
-Dr. Strange was the Man-Thing.
-The title of Sorcerer Supreme had been taken by Mordo.
+In Mutant X, Stephen Strange became Man-Thing, with Baron Mordo being Sorcerer Supreme.

 Spider-Ham

 Set in the Larval zooniverse, the talking animal version of Doctor Strange is Croctor Strange, an anthropomorphic crocodile.

 Thor: Vikings

 Dr. Strange assists Thor in the MAX mini series Thor: Vikings, when zombified, evil Vikings massacre Manhattan by pillaging and killing its citizens.
 Strange helps Thor locate the descendants of a victim that the Vikings had slain, just after the victim, a village wiseman had placed a curse on the Vikings that caused them to become zombified.
 With Strange's instruction, the battle-experienced descendants all fight the Vikings with Thor.

 Ultimate Marvel

 There are two versions of Doctor Strange that reside in the Ultimate Marvel Universe.

 Stephen Strange Sr.

 First appearing in flashbacks, Dr. Stephen Strange married his former student Clea and the two of them had a child named Stephen Strange Jr. Strange Sr. later vanished and Clea decided to raise Stephen Jr. away from magic.
 The title of "Sorcerer Supreme" was only self-proclaimed by the elder Strange as reported in the comics during a TV news broadcast.